The Complete Guide to Understanding TPR StorytellingBrooks

 TPRS is an acronym that stands for “Teaching Proficiency through Reading and Storytelling.”
 It’s also commonly referred to as TPR Storytelling.
 This teaching method mixes TPR (Total Physical Response) with second-language reading and storytelling activities in a fun, educational way.
-To help teachers with understanding TPR Storytelling, we’ll break down the three key phases below.
+To help teachers with understanding TPR Storytelling and the TPRS method, we’ll break down the three key phases below.

 Introducing New Vocabulary

-For the first phase, establish anywhere between one and three new vocabulary phrases you want to teach.
+For the first phase of TPR Storytelling, you’ll establish anywhere between one and three new vocabulary phrases you want to teach.
 Once you’ve chosen your phrases, introduce them to your students by clearly and concisely writing them on the board for all to see.
 Make sure to write the phrases down in the students’ native language as well as the second language you’re teaching them.

 Next, you’ll begin teaching your class the phrases through TPR (Total Physical Response, be sure not to confuse this with the TPR in TPRS), which consists of the teacher and students using gestures and physical movements to act out a certain phrase.
 Once you feel that your students are showing comprehension of these phrases through the gestures they’re creating on their own, ask them a variety of PQA, which stands for “Personalized Questions and Answers.”